 Yes, Jesus loves me!
 The Bible tells me so.

+Two years after its publication in Say and Seal, William Bradbury composed a simple melody and refrain for the hymn and published it once again in Golden Shower of Sunday School Melodies.
+William J. Reynolds, in his history of the song, shares that the tune CHINA was given to the tune because missionaries serving there reported that it was a favorite of Chinese children.
 Jesus Loves Me grew in popularity and became a song loved by millions of children and adults in churches and seminaries around the world.
 It is reported that after giving a series of lectures, renowned Swiss theologian Karl Barth was asked to summarize his doctrine in a single sentence.
 He replied: “Jesus loves me, this I know, for the Bible tells me so.”
 I don’t know much about Karl Barth and his teachings, but I must applaud him for his answer.

 That is theology at its finest.

 Click here to hear Whitney Houston sing “Jesus Loves Me.”

 In July of 1861, Fannie Elizabeth Appleton, the wife of the famed poet Henry Wadsworth Longfellow, tragically died.
 She had been sealing envelopes with hot wax which sparked a flame which caught her dress on fire.
 Henry tried to extinguish the flames, first with a rug and then with his own body, but Fannie had already suffered severe burns.
 She died the next morning.
 Henry was also badly burned, so much that he was unable to attend his wife’s funeral.
 Because of his burns, he stopped shaving and grew a beard that became his trademark.
 Henry’s grief was so overwhelming that he believed he was going to end up in an asylum.